 StorageStorage is a combination of the following APIs:

-These libraries are the common way for service discovery, filesystem access, and capability sharing on Fuchsia.
+Describes the common means of service discovery, filesystem access, and capability sharing on Fuchsia.

 They are used primarily for client interaction with the filesystem, where a client can be any component/process in the system that needs to access files/directories in a filesystem.